Description of the walk

 Wildlife and native trees you can see on this walk

-Large grassy areas attract the large black and white magpie and the bright green and red rosella, both Australian immigrants.
+Large grassy areas attract the large black and white magpie and bright green and red rosella, both Australian immigrants.